openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ### To Track multiple institutions add a new profile
 1. Select the Add new profile link to display the Create New Website Profile page.
 2. Select the Add a Profile for a new domain radio button in the Choose Website Profile Type section.
-3. Enter the details using the URL of your EQUELLA institution (e.g. ‘http://equella.edu/myinstitution2’).
+3. Enter the details using the URL of your openEquella institution (e.g. ‘http://equella.edu/myinstitution2’).
 4. Click the Continue button to display the Tracking Status Information.
 5. Click the Save and Finish button to complete the setup.

 ## Google API

-The Google API option allows a Google API key (with the YouTube Data API (v3) enabled) to be stored in EQUELLA.
+The Google API option allows a Google API key (with the YouTube Data API (v3) enabled) to be stored in openEquella.
 This allows users to search and select YouTube content from an attachment control during contribution.

-NOTE: If the Google API key is not configured in EQUELLA, existing YouTube links will continue to open and play.
+NOTE: If the Google API key is not configured in openEquella, existing YouTube links will continue to open and play.
 However, searching for new YouTube content during contribution or editing of resources will result in the following message being displayed:  “Google API key not configured - There is no Google API key configured for the institution.
 Please contact your system administrator.”

 1. Select the Google API from the Settings page.
 The Google API page displays.
 2. Enter the Google API Key as provided by Google.
 API Keys can be obtained from the Developers Console  site after creating a project.